xmtp/xmtp-dot-org/docs/concepts/works-with-xmtp.md

 ---
 sidebar_label: Works with XMTP
 sidebar_position: 9
-description: 'Here are just a few of the composable building blocks of web3 that work well with XMTP.'
+description: "Here are just a few of the composable building blocks of web3 that work well with XMTP."
 ---

 import arbitrum from '/docs/concepts/img/arbitrum-logo.png';